facebook/react-native-website/website/blog/2022-01-21-react-native-h2-2021-recap.md

 - Our own [Kevin Gozali](https://twitter.com/fkgozali) appeared on [an episode of React Native Radio podcast](https://reactnativeradio.com/episodes/rnr-222-the-new-architecture-with-kevin-gozali-from-the-rn-core-team) to talk about the new architecture.
 - At [ReactConf 2021](https://conf.reactjs.org/), ReactConf [Rick Hanlon](https://twitter.com/rickhanlonii) shared the unified many-platform vision for React and React Native.
 Moreover, [Eric Rozell](https://twitter.com/EricRozell) and [Steven Moyes](https://twitter.com/moyessa) got to share the amazing progress React Native Desktop has made in supporting both Meta and Microsoft apps and showcasing the Many Platform Vision in practice.

-Beyond sharing more updates this half, we also **leaned** on our community more than ever.
+Beyond sharing more updates in H2 2021, we also **leaned** on our community more than ever.
 We relied on critical feedback from contributors as they dogfooded early drafts of the New Architecture material.
 As well, we were heavily supported by the expertise of our community in debugging critical release issues and improvements.

 There is a wealth of knowledge that our community brings into React Native, and we need to continue to nurture it.